LambdaInnovation/AcademyCraft/README.md

 ![](https://raw.githubusercontent.com/LambdaInnovation/AcademyCraft/master/blob/logo.png)

-A Minecraft mod about superability, including its aquiring, upgrading and using.
+A Minecraft mod about superability, including acquiring, upgrading and using it.
 The inspiration of AcademyCraft comes from [A Certain Scientific Railgun (とある科学の超電磁砲)](https://en.wikipedia.org/wiki/A_Certain_Scientific_Railgun) but the mod content is not limited of the background.

 Visit [AcademyCraft's Website](http://ac.li-dev.cn/) to get the latest release and know more about it.